Complete the "Multi-Market Stock Trading Tests" exercise. Instructions are given below.

 When you create set optimized tests for a complex system, it is always important to ask “what high priority scenarios do we want to make sure get covered?”
-If there are complex business rules or known problem areas, you should ensure that they appear in your generated tests by using the Requirements feature.
-Any requirements that will be covered when just 2 Values appear together in a single test case will appear in your tests.
-But sometimes a requirement or a business rule can only be tested when 3 or more specific Values appear together in a test case; the Requirements feature allows you to easily force such high-priority scenarios to appear in your test sets.
+If there are complex business rules or known problem areas, you should ensure that they appear in your generated tests by using the Forced Interactions feature.
+Any requirements that need just 2 Values to appear together in a single test will be covered by default in the 2-way set of Hexawise scenarios.
+But sometimes a business rule can only be tested when 3 or more specific Values appear together at the same time; the Forced Interactions feature allows you to easily include such high-priority combinations.

-1) Add in this business-rule-driven high-priority scenario and Expected Result using the Requirements feature in Hexawise:
+1) Add this business-rule-driven high-priority scenario and Expected Outcome using the Forced Interactions feature in Hexawise:

 If a Stop Limit Order is placed at a VIP lounge for a security on an Australian exchange and the transaction size is very large, then confirm that a special report should be generated and sent to ASOHS (the Australian Special Order Handling System).

-2) Add in this known-problem-area-related high-priority scenario and Expected Result using the Requirements feature:
+2) Add this known-problem-area-related high-priority scenario and Expected Outcome using the Forced Interactions feature:

 In the last few months, there have been a few reported issues when new users have tried to sell shares on an Indonesian exchange.
 Because this is a known issue, confirm that this specific 3-way combination scenario is "forced" into the test scenarios that will be executed.

-V. Remove a couple System features from the test set
+V. Remove a couple System features from the model

 1) In the next release, functionality will be changed.
-No “second transactions” will be supported as part of a transaction.
-Every transaction will involve only a single order.
+No “second transactions” will be supported - every transaction will involve only a single order.
 Delete the Parameter called “Second Transaction?” from the plan.

 2) In the next release, the firm (for business reasons never fully communicated to BA’s or Testers) decided to cease operations in Thailand and prohibit transactions on the Thai exchange.
 Remove Thailand from the list of Values that appears in the Parameter called “Transaction Exchange (Country).”